Zombie cells central to the quest for active, vital old age - WTOP News

 The finding, Hayflick says, challenged “60-year-old dogma” that normal human cells could replicate forever.
 A paper he authored with colleague Paul Moorhead was rejected by a prominent scientific journal, and Hayflick faced a decade of ridicule after it was published in Experimental Cell Research in 1961.

-“It followed the usual pattern of major discoveries in science, where the discoverer is first ridiculed and then somebody says, ‘Well, maybe it works’ … then it becomes accepted to some extent, then becomes more widely accepted.”
+“It followed the usual pattern of major discoveries in science, where the discoverer is first ridiculed and then somebody says, ‘Well, maybe it works’ … then it becomes accepted to some extent, then becomes more widely accepted,” Hayflick says.

-At this point, he says, “the field that I discovered has skyrocketed to an extent that’s beyond my ability to keep up with it.”

 ZOMBIE BUILDUP

-Scientists are careful to note that cell senescence can be useful.
+Scientists say cell senescence can be useful.
 It likely evolved at least in part to suppress the development of cancer by limiting the capacity of cells to keep dividing.
 It happens throughout our lives, triggered by things like DNA damage and the shortening of telomeres, structures that cap and protect the ends of chromosomes.
 Senescent cells play a role in wound healing, embryonic development and childbirth.

 Problems can arise when they build up.

-“When you’re young, your immune system is able to recognize these senescent cells and eliminate them,” says Perez, who studies cell biology and aging.
+“When you’re young, your immune system is able to recognize these senescent cells and eliminate them,” Perez says.
 “But when we start getting old … the activity of our immune system also gets diminished, so we’re losing the capacity to eliminate them.”

-Senescent cells resist apoptosis, or programmed cell death, and characteristically get big and flat, with enlarged nuclei.
-They release a blend of molecules, some of which can trigger inflammation and harm other cells — and paradoxically can also stimulate the growth of malignant cells and fuel cancer, LeBrasseur says.

-Scientists link some disorders to buildups of senescent cells in certain spots.
-For example, research suggests certain senescent cells that accumulate in lungs exposed to cigarette smoke may contribute substantially to airway inflammation in COPD.

 Experimental drugs designed to selectively clear senescent cells have been dubbed “senolytics,” and Mayo holds patents on some.
 In mice, they’ve been shown to be effective at delaying, preventing or easing several age-related disorders.